glencbz/notes/02-js-jquery/js-scopes/readme.md

 ## Namespacing

 When multiple files are being used, it can be a major issue when global variables start conflicting.
 To avoid this, we introduce namespaces, which are not a native concept to JavaScript.
-Namespaces are contianers used to organize data.
+Namespaces are containers used to organize data.
 They can help limit global impact of variables and provide data protection.

 Since namespaces aren't a native concept to JavaScript, they are commonly implemented as objects.
 For example: